 Modeling a cornfield can be a challenge.
-How do you get the look of large crop without breaking the bank?
+How do you get the look of a large crop without breaking the bank?
 An inexpensive and very convincing cornstalk can be found in a very unlikely place...Christmas garland.

-Read on to see how you can turn a decoration into a field like this.Continue to 2 of 6 below.
+This article will take you through how to turn a decoration into a field like this.Continue to 2 of 6 below.

 02 of 06

 Cutting the Corntalks

 Artificial Christmas garland comes in several varieties.
 For our purposes, the most inexpensive will work just fine.
 A great time to acquire your corn material is the after-holiday sales.
 One pack of garland will do a good size field in HO, O, or even G scales.
 You can pick up enough material on sale for only a few dollars.

 Begin by cutting the garland to length.
 You'll need a good pair of heavy wire cutters to get through the wire core of the garland.
 The length you choose will depend on the scale and time of year you model.
 At harvest, cornstalks reach a height of about seven to eight feet (two to 2.5 meters.)
 Use a scale rule to set the height, or just estimate.
 Remember to make your stalk just a little longer than necessary so you'll have enough "roots" to plant in the scenic base.

 Since you'll be making a lot of these, it is a good idea to create a master stalk or template to keep stalks at a consistent height.
 In general, most stalks will be consistent, although a few shorties along the outer crop rows is not uncommon.Continue to 3 of 6 below.